Table of contents Show

 The probability of snow goes up by 42% as December progresses, meaning there are about 11 days of snow as the month ends.
 The hours of sunshine are at least four, while the daylight hours are eight throughout December.
 Rainfall decreases to 20mm in 12 days, and the average humidity is 81%.

-What to do in December in Prague
+What to do in Prague during this magical month?

 Although there is no better time to tour Prague, one could say that a December trip organized around Christmas, with the chances of a splash of snow is perhaps the most magical season to visit.
+Don’t miss out the 8 things to do in Prague in December!

 Visit the Christmas market